-Company formation in Thailand – a house of cards?
+Seven steps: Company formation in Thailand

 - The big Thai corporation, i.e. the public limited company (PCL) is not suitable because it requires five or more directors and 15 or more shareholders.

-A Thai “partnership” of any type exposes the foreigner to an unlimited and uncontrollable liability for any wrongdoing by the partnership or any of the partners – even in the case of a so-called Limited Partnership.
-A sole entrepreneurship or sole trader structure is not allowed under the foreigner legislation.
+- A Thai “partnership” of any type exposes the foreigner to an unlimited and uncontrollable liability for any wrongdoing by the partnership or any of the partners – as a “General Partnership”, but even in the case of a “Limited Partnership” under Thai laws.

-There is a very limited niche for a representative office in Thailand.
+- There is a very limited niche for a representative office in Thailand.
 This should be evaluated depending on the particular case.

-II.
+#2.
 Benefits of foreign investments in Thailand

 When setting up a legal entity in Thailand, certain benefits are available, depending on the particular case.
 This includes